 Speaking of cold, did I mention that Jasper is situated in a region that’s considered a subarctic climate?
 Oy.
 It’s characterized by long, usually very cold winters, and short, cool to mild summers.
 Somehow, I still think it might be more comfortable than Chicago.

-Disclosure: During my time in Jasper, I will be working on a campaign as part of Navigate Media Group and will be a guest of Tourism Jasper.
+Disclosure: During my time in Jasper, I was a guest of Tourism Jasper.
 As always, all opinions are my own.